Louisiana Court Records

 What are the Typical Penalties for a DUI Conviction in Louisiana?

-• First Offense DUI (Misdemeanor): $300 to $1000 fine and $750 to $1000 for blood alcohol concentration (BAC) higher than 0.20.
+- First Offense DUI (Misdemeanor): $300 to $1000 fine and $750 to $1000 for blood alcohol concentration (BAC) higher than 0.20.
 Driver’s license suspension, community service, and possible jail time of a maximum of six months.

-• Second Offense DUI (Misdemeanor): Fine payment between $750 to $1000.
+- Second Offense DUI (Misdemeanor): Fine payment between $750 to $1000.
 Driver’s license suspension, community service, mandatory 48 hours or 96 hours in prison based on BAC level, and installment of an ignition interlock device for half a year.

-• Third Offense DUI (Felony): Attracts $2000 fine, one to five years jail time without probation for the first year, community service, the offender’s vehicle may be sold off by the prosecutor, and installment of an ignition interlock device on all vehicles handled by the offender.
+- Third Offense DUI (Felony): Attracts $2000 fine, one to five years jail time without probation for the first year, community service, the offender’s vehicle may be sold off by the prosecutor, and installment of an ignition interlock device on all vehicles handled by the offender.

-• Fourth Offense DUI (Felony): $5000 fine, possible jail time for a minimum of ten years and a maximum of thirty years, community service, confiscation of the offender’s vehicle, and other additional punishments if child endangerment violations are included.
+- Fourth Offense DUI (Felony): $5000 fine, possible jail time for a minimum of ten years and a maximum of thirty years, community service, confiscation of the offender’s vehicle, and other additional punishments if child endangerment violations are included.

 How Long Does a DUI Stay on Your Record in Louisiana?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any government agency, these websites often make searching simpler, as they are not limited by geographic location.
+Such platforms may also feature search tools with filters for specific or multiple records.
+To use any of such sites. interested parties usually must provide some or all of the following:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.